Installation guide

 Please check this document for the system requirements list.

-- Create a default configuration file.
+- Create a

-- Create your administrator user.
+- Create your administrator account

 npm run setup